ssw2003/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Stores data in MongoDB** - I used a database to store the list of games.
 To see the list, you can click the list games button.
-- [x] **Stores credentials in MongoDB** - I have the database store people's user names and the hashes of their passwords.
+- [x] **Stores credentials in MongoDB** - I have the dataibase store people's user names and the hashes of their passwords.
 People can make accounts, and they can get into their accounts that they have made.

 ## 🚀 WebSocket deliverable